TerraAGI/terra-code-cli/docs/cli/kt-commands.md

 **Example session:**
 ```
-User: /vector kt
+User: /brain kt
 CLI: 🚀 Starting Interactive KT (Knowledge Transfer) Session...

 This session will help you collect knowledge from developers and team leads.
-The entire conversation will be recorded and uploaded to your KT knowledge base.
+The entire conversation will be recorded and uploaded to your brain.

 Available commands during this session:
 • Type "/finish" when you're done sharing knowledge to complete and upload the session